corith/LousGame/README.md

 - fine tune the way cards are displayed as well as how runs and melds are displayed (LG-103)

-- create an interface that allows for selection of play or simulation "mode" at game start (LG-104)
+- create an interface that allows for selection of "user play" or simulation "mode" at game start (LG-104)

 - fix any crashes that occur sporadically
-    - I believe it occurs when sorting the hand
+    - ex: there is an EmptyStackException that causes problems as a result of an empty playPlate.

 - looking to refactor the players hand so that instead of playerOne.hand.deadwood.cards[i] it will be playerOne.hand.cards[i]

-- look into the function between AssDriver and PlayWizard
-    - I like the idea of PlayWizard but it only has one function right now and I am not sure it belongs in that class.
-    - but this class may have a good purpose for other stuff
-    - potentially work PlayWizard into checking for winning hand? - or add a referee class?

 - add the ability for a player to insert their name at start of game